ajbouh/qa/README.md

 ## What languages and test frameworks does QA support?

-Ruby's RSpec, MiniTest, test-unit.
+Ruby 2.3+, and any of: RSpec, MiniTest, test-unit.

 Be sure to use `bundle exec` when you run qa, if you're managing dependencies with Bundler.
-For example, if you're using rspec:
+For example, if you're using Rspec:
 ```
-bundle exec qa run rspec
+bundle exec qa rspec
 ```

 ## What will QA help me do tomorrow?